-Metsähallitus (forest services) commissioned a study about condition of forests in the Karelian Isthmus on the coast of Gulf of Finland.
-The study was made because of a growing concern about overcutting of the private forests in the area.
-According to the study, dominant species in the area is pine.
-In fresh mineral soil sites forests Norway spruce grows in mixed forest with pine or as pure stands.
+Metsähallitus (Forest Service) commissioned a study about condition of forests on the coast of Gulf of Finland in the Karelian Isthmus.
+The study was made because of a growing concern on overcutting of the private forests in the area.
+Dominant tree species in the area is Scots pine (Pinus sylvestris L.).
+In fresh mineral soil sites Norway spruce (Picea abies (L.) H. Karst.) grows in mixed forest with pine or as pure stands.
 The forests are in average 50 to 70 years old.
 Younger or older stands are less frequent.

-The ownership of the forests changed in the beginning of 18th century as local peasants sold plots for Russians, and a villa area was created along the coast.
-When Finland became independent, many of the properties changed hands.
-Cuttings of the forests increased and many small sawmills increased the demand of wood.
+At the beginning of 18th century the local peasants sold plots for Russians, and a villa area was created along the coast.
+When Finland became independent, many of the properties changed owners.
+Timber harvesting of the forests increased and many small sawmills increased the demand of wood.
 Because of the cuttings, productivity of the forests decreases and danger for wind damage in the forests increases.

 The author suggests that legislation created to prevent deforestation as well as counselling should be applied to improve forest management.
 In addition, a protective area should be formed in the Karelian Isthmus where forest preserving directives should be followed.

-A summary in German, photos and a map are included in the PDF.
+A summary in German is included in the PDF.